qu4ku/hackerrank-problems/README.md

 # HackerRank Problems
-Solutions to the HackerRank problems in (mostly) Clojure.
+Solutions to the HackerRank problems in (mostly) Clojure, UIUA, and C.

 .clj ← [CLOJURE](https://clojure.org) (functional programming)